 Indexes in SQL Server with Examples

-In this article, I am going to discuss Indexes in SQL Server and we will also discuss how do the indexes make your search operations faster with examples.
+In this article, I am going to discuss Indexes in SQL Server with Examples and we will also discuss how do the indexes make your search operations faster with examples.
 Please read our previous article, where we discussed Joins in SQL Server with examples.
 As part of this article, we are going to discuss the following pointers in detail.

 - How data search when there is no index?